tytydraco/yessleep/out/A_Customer_Is_Sending_Me_Photos_Of_Missing_People.md

 Some had disappeared years ago, but what really got under my skin was that some of these people went missing more recently.
 Like a week or less.

-Whoever was on the other side of this email was using these pictures for something.
+Whoever was on the other side of this email is using these pictures for something.
 Whatever that was, it was beyond me.

 Were they somehow connected to these missing persons?
 I took everything I had to the police right away.